-(2) Only practitioner members shall be eligible to attend and vote at any general meeting of the Society but only those practitioner members who are citizens of Brunei Darussalam or permanent residents shall be eligible to be elected to the Council.
+- (2) Only practitioner members shall be eligible to attend and vote at any general meeting of the Society but only those practitioner members who are citizens of Brunei Darussalam or permanent residents shall be eligible to be elected to the Council. - (3) Practitioner members may by resolution exclude all other members from a general meeting of the Society or any part thereof.